shawnmgoulet/teachosm-for-school/CODE_OF_CONDUCT.md

 # Participation Guidelines

-These guidelines cover our behavior as contributors making the TeachOSM for High School project possible.
+These guidelines cover our behavior as contributors making the TeachOSM for School project possible.

 ## How to treat each other